 This group-based, informal program was originally designed for older adults, but is open to adults of all fitness levels, is typically held at gyms or other fitness facilities, and can be joined at any time.
 Classes are usually held for 1 hour 3 times a week.
 Benefits include increased strength, improved flexibility and balance, increased activity levels, and improved mood.23

 Patients should be encouraged to investigate their insurance coverage of evidence-based programs and other physical activity programming through their physical therapy benefits and/or through added fitness benefits such as Silver Sneakers, an exercise program for adults 65 years and older that is covered by many insurance plans.
 Also, many local gyms or activity centers offer programs tailored for those with arthritis, including land-and water-based exercise activities.
-You or your patients can locate these programs in your community using the Resources for People with Arthritis handout included in this Toolkit.
+Patients can learn more about these programs in the Evidence-based programs for people with OA video and the Dealing with Osteoarthritis or Joint Pain handout found in this toolkit.
 See Engaging Patients in OA Management Strategies module for specific strategies and frameworks to discuss increasing physical activity levels with patients.

 In the presence of excess weight, the biomechanical load on weight-bearing joints is significantly increased, disrupting joint integrity and increasing pain.
 A 10-pound weight loss in someone overweight can reduce the risk of knee OA by 50% and the amount of knee joint loading by 40 pounds.24,25 In the IDEA trial (Intensive Diet and Exercise for Arthritis), participants with knee OA who were overweight and who achieved a modest weight loss (10% of body weight) through diet and exercise, achieved a 50% reduction in pain scores.26 Weight loss counseling is a key component to successful weight loss in patients.
 The CDC reports that adults with arthritis who are overweight or obese and who receive provider counseling about weight loss are four times more likely to attempt to lose weight; yet, fewer than half of those adults are actually receiving such counseling.27 Primary care providers can engage patients in weight loss counseling with successful strategies such as motivational interviewing to better advise and assist the patient, guiding the patient to programmatic resources, and educating patients that even small amounts of weight loss can significantly reduce joint load and pain and is also achievable.28